 The dataset contains a custom cellpose model.
 We have trained a it using the ZeroCostDL4Mic platform.
 This cellpose model was trained for 500 epochs on 214 paired image patches (image dimensions: 520x 696), with a batch size of 8, using the Cellpose ZeroCostDL4Mic notebook (v 1.13).
 The cellpose cyto2 model was used as a training starting point.
 The training was accelerated using a Tesla K80 GPU.

-As Pretrained model I picked Custom and in the Path to custom model text field I entered the path to the model file (in this case, ending in .398850).
+For the Path to a custom model parameter, I browsed to the model file (in this case, ending in .398850).

 There is only one channel, so I used 0 for both the target and optional channels.
 The cell size measured with ImageJ is about 60 µm.

-On this Windows machine and with this cellpose installation I have GPU support, so I left the corresponding box checked.
+On a 2022 MacBook Pro used in this demo, the Cellpose installation have GPU support, so I left the corresponding box checked.
 Later we will measure shape descriptors for the cell, so it is important to simplify their contours, and the corresponding box is also checked.

 The contours are not absolutely perfect.
 In a few cases they miss a cell extrusion or include a debris that touches the cell.
 Some cells that touch the border of the image are not detected.
 But overall the results are very good and there is no spurious detection.
 We don’t need to add spot filters at tis step.